djordje-kalojevic/HSR-Optimal-Rotation-Calculator/README.md

 - Their associated eidolons, traces, talents, and techniques
 - Equipped Light Cones, support Light Cones, as well as relics, ornaments and energy recharge ropes
 - Numbers of kills, hits taken, etc. assumed during the rotation
-- Team buffs (e.g. Tingyun Ultimate)
+- Team buffs (e.g. Tingyun and HuoHuo Ultimate)

 The results of these calculations are then presented via the terminal interface.